What’s The Right Chandelier Height Above A Table?

-What’s the right chandelier height above a table?
+One of the most common questions when hanging a chandelier is ,what’s the right chandelier height above a table?
 Are you getting ready to add a new light fixture above your dining table.
 Before you get your electrician or handyman (or yourself) started on the job, follow these tips so your light fixture looks just right.
-The general answer is 30-36″ above the table, but there are other factors to consider.
+The proper height when the bottom of the fixture is 30-36″ above the center of the dining table, but there are other factors to consider.

 There are lots of different light fixtures that you can hang above a dining table.
 Read this post if you are looking for guidance about how to choose the right SIZE chandelier.

-Let’s assume you already have your new light fixture in this post.
-There are a few factors to consider when you determine how high to hang your chandelier including the height of your ceiling and the shape of your room.
+Let’s assume you already have your new light fixture.
+There are general guidelines to consider when you determine the height of the fixture including the height of your ceiling and the shape of your room.

 Ceiling Height Affects Chandelier Height

-Proportion is something that can make a room feel just right or a little off for some reason that you can’t quite put a finger on.
-If you have high ceilings (10 feet or more), hanging a chandelier 30 inches above your table makes it look out of proportion.
+Proportion is something that can make a room feel just right or a little off for some reason that you can’t quite put your finger on.
+How high you hang your chandelier is in part determined by whether you have low ceilings, tall ceilings or vaulted ceilings.
+As a general rule of thumb, If you have high ceilings (10 feet or more), hanging a chandelier 30 inches above your table surface makes it look out of proportion.

 Why Does Chandelier Height Matter?